prantaDutta/final-backend/README.md

 - If you want sslcommerz credentials, go to [this](https://developer.sslcommerz.com/registration/) link and create a sandbox account.
 They will send you the credentials to your email.

 ### Step 8
-- Go to [mailtrap](https://mailtrap.io) and create an account.
-Go to your inbox and you will find your credentials
+- Go to [MailTrap](https://mailtrap.io) and create an account.
+Go to your inbox, and you will find your credentials
 - Then add them in the env file

 ```angular2html